Steve Rabinowitz: Political career

+In addition, Rabinowitz worked with Israeli venture capitalist and then-Member of Knesset Erel Margalit when the Israeli sought his party’s leadership.
+Rabinowitz also previously and widely reportedly advised the Israeli Labor Party there and several of its leaders on Western campaign techniques in the 1990’s.

 The White House

 In 1993, Rabinowitz was named Bill Clinton's White House director of media planning.
 He helped produce the peace treaty signings between Israel and the Palestinians on the White House South Lawn in September 1993, and between Israel and Jordan in the Arava in October 1994.

-Rabinowitz produced an East Room presidential signing of the North American Free Trade Agreement (NAFTA), witnessed by three of Clinton's predecessors – Presidents George H. W. Bush, Jimmy Carter and Gerald Ford.
+He also produced an East Room presidential signing of the North American Free Trade Agreement (NAFTA), witnessed by three of Clinton's predecessors – Presidents George H. W. Bush, Jimmy Carter and Gerald Ford.

 Also in 1993, Rabinowitz organized and led the first White House Passover seder for 50 Clinton White House and Administration staff.
 The traditional event was held in the Indian Treaty Room and catered kosher.

 The Hub

 During Obama's 2012 reelection campaign, Rabinowitz helped create the Jewish Media Hub (The Hub), a political nonprofit directed at boosting the incumbent president's standing among American Jews.

-In 2014, Rabinowitz, Marc Stanley, and Fran Katz Watson launched Jewish Americans Ready for Hillary to support a 2016 presidential run for Hillary Clinton in the Jewish community.
+In 2014, Rabinowitz, Aaron Keyak, Marc Stanley, and Fran Katz Watson launched Jewish Americans Ready for Hillary to support a 2016 presidential run for Hillary Clinton in the Jewish community.